Appendix C: UNCSA Student Conduct Process for Alleged Major Infractions of the Student Code of Conduct

 Appeal to Chancellor

 • The student will be informed of the right to appeal to the Chancellor.
-The student must submit a written request through the Associate Director for Student Conduct within five calendar days after notification of the final administrative decision.
+The student must submit a written request through the Director for Student Conduct within five calendar days after notification of the final administrative decision.
 The request must allege either:

 1. A violation of due process; and/or